Collection Development Policy

 - Duplicates are purchased only in expectation of an item's heavy and sustained circulation.

-- Superseded or erroneous titles may be kept for reasons beyond content if they serve as cultural artifacts from a particular historical period pertinent to research.
+- Superseded titles may be retained if they serve as cultural artifacts from a particular historical period pertinent to research.

-- Lost or stolen materials are evaluated for replacement within a year after billing or immediately if specifically requested.
+- Lost or stolen materials are evaluated for replacement.
 For older imprints, difficulty of obtaining replacements through the out-of-print marketplace should be considered.

 Overall the criteria used for selection and/or retention of a given serial are identical to those used for monographs.
 However due to escalating publication costs, limited funds, and the prospective long-standing commitments involved, new serial subscriptions carry substantially more weight than new monograph acquisitions.
-Requests for new periodicals and standing orders are forwarded to the Associate Library Director, who reviews existing commitments with the Library Director and Collection Development Librarian.
-Users requesting new periodical titles are asked to complete a form describing the value of the title to the Library’s collection (see Appendix: Serial Request Form).
+Departments making new serial requests will be required to review their existing commitments and recommend cancellations equal to the new serial subscription amount.
+Library Liaisons will work with Collection Management Services to create and identify these title review lists for departments.
+Titles recently renewed are ineligible for immediate cancellation but may be flagged for review during the next cycle.
 Extended back runs of qualifying serials or journal subscriptions are purchased only as deemed necessary and as the budget permits.
 See Donation Policy for Gifts for additional information on serial donations.